ikamp/moodik/readme.md

-## <b>Mood</b>ik Hakkında
+## <b>Mood</b>ik ABOUT

-Moodik, çalışanların motivasyon kontrollerini kolaylaştıran bir web uygulamasıdır.
+Moodik is a web application that makes easier to manage employees' motivation.